moorepants/learn-multibody-dynamics/simulation.rst

    ax.set_ylabel('Angle [deg]')

-You can clearly see that the Euler Method deviates from the more accurate Runga-Kutta method.
+You can clearly see that the Euler Method deviates from the more accurate Runge-Kutta method.
 You'll need to learn more about truncation error and the various integration methods to ensure you are getting the results you desire, but that is all I'll go over for the purposes of this chapter.

 Now set ``xs`` equal to the ``solve_ivp()`` result for use in the next
-sectionn:
+section:

 .. jupyter-execute::